EFWob/RetroRadio/README.md

 Command values can also be referenced to other preference settings.
 So if you have a setting _limp_home = volume = 75; preset = 0_ in the preset, you can reference that by using "@": _ir_XXXX = @limp_home_ (spaces between "@" and the key name, here _limp_home_, are not permitted).
 If the given key does not exist, an empty string is used as replacement.
+Commands in a sequence are executed from left to right.

 ## The execute-command
 The execute-command takes the form _execute = key-name_.
 If _key-name_ is defined (either NVS or RAM) the associated value is